-How long does it take to prepare for the GAMSAT?
+How Long Does It Take to Prepare for the GAMSAT?

 Read 298 times

-The 2019 March GAMSAT has just by passed us – the culmination of weeks, months, and possibly years of trauma for thousands of medical school applicants throughout the country.
-Although we've only just survived the 2019 March GAMSAT – the 2019 September GAMSAT
+The 2021 March GAMSAT has just bypassed us – the culmination of weeks, months, and possibly years of studying for thousands of medical school applicants throughout the country.
+Although the 2021 March GAMSAT has passed, the 2021 September GAMSAT is not too far away, and the 2022 March GAMSAT is on the distant horizon.
+If you haven’t sat the GAMSAT before, it is good to know how long you should prepare for the GAMSAT, so that you can organise your time accordingly.

 It is vital that students ensure they have enough study time to:

-Practice plenty of example questions to ensure that they are synced up to the unique form of problem solving and pattern recognition that the GAMSAT requires.
+(B) Practice plenty of example questions to ensure that they are synced up to the unique form of problem solving and pattern recognition that the GAMSAT requires.

-will certainly be there for you for your preparatory needs, and ensure you reach out to similar GAMSAT’ers as a source of support and comradery.
-To learn more about why you should prepare early for the GAMSAT Exam, check out our article How Hard is the GAMSAT
+You shouldn’t be scared into rushing and frantically starting your substantive GAMSAT-related study now, but you should have one eye to the future.
+This article has given you several factors to consider when planning your preparation.
+Hopefully, with adequate preparation, you won’t get stuck in a repetitive cycle of taking GAMSAT, as it is not only expensive but emotionally taxing as well.
+GradReady will certainly be there for you for your preparatory needs, and there are many online forums etc. where you can reach out to other people sitting the GAMSAT as a source of support and comradery.
+To learn more about why you should prepare early for the GAMSAT Exam, check out our article How Hard is the GAMSAT.